lazy-eggplant/vs.templ/README.md

 meson install -C build
 ```

 should work on most systems.
-I highly suggest a dry run by setting `DESTDIR` to ensure expected behaviour.
+I highly suggest a dry run by setting `DESTDIR` somewhere safe to ensure expected behaviour.

 ## Projects using `vs.templ`